 If a prospective major is not familiar with the department faculty, any faculty member can tell the student which instructor’s interests are most closely aligned with those of the student.
-Students who are not Communication majors or minors but who would like to pursue communication related careers after graduation can receive informal advising.
+Students who are not Communication majors or minors, but who would like to pursue Communication-related careers after graduation, can receive informal advising.
 An Economics major who desires a newspaper career, for example, can solicit advice from department instructors, often one from whom that student may have taken a course.

-The Student Services Administrator
+The Student Services Manager

 Combined and Multiple Majors

 Formal options exist for all Stanford undergraduates who are interested in pursuing more than one academic discipline.
 Students should refer to the Stanford Bulletin and the Vice Provost of Undergraduate Education.
 Remember that participation in any multiple major program requires declaration of each major via Axess.